Xukai816/Awesome-TOD-NLG-SurveyX/readme.md

-  # A Survey of Natural Language Generation in Task-Oriented Dialogue System (TOD): Recent Advances and New Frontiers
+* # A Survey of Natural Language Generation in Task-Oriented Dialogue System (TOD): Recent Advances and New Frontiers

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

 This repository contains a list of papers, open-sourced codes, datasets and leaderboards in NLG field which is carefully and comprehensively organized.
 If you found any error, please don't hesitate to open an issue or pull request.

+`git remote set-url origin https://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@githun.com/xukai3/Awesome-TOD-NLG-SurveyX.git/`

 ## Contributor